M4tt1-Coder/Website-Backend-API/README.md

 When a 'admin' logs in, the timestamp, which indicates when to the admin logged in the last time, will updated to the current time.

 ## Installation

+Here, you find information about how to install the application.

 ### GoLang Setup